Introduction

 I’m staying on Avenida Liberdade.
 There is the direct Aerobus Line 1 which takes about 20 minutes to complete the journey.
 The fare is EUR3.50.
 There is also a metro station on Avenida Liberdade, which also runs to the airport.
 Perhaps I shall give that a try on the way back.

-One thought on “KLM, Business Class – B737-800: Amsterdam to Lisbon”
+One Reply to “KLM, Business Class – B737-800: Amsterdam to Lisbon”